notofonts/malayalam/fontbakery/googlefonts-NotoSansMalayalam-report.md

 * 🔥 **FAIL** The following glyphs could not be attached to the dotted circle glyph:

-	- uni0951
+	- rephmlym

 	- uni0D00

-	- rephmlym

 	- viramamlym

+	- candrabindumlym

-	- uni0952
+	- uni0951

-	- And candrabindumlym [code: unattached-dotted-circle-marks]
+	- And uni0952 [code: unattached-dotted-circle-marks]
 </div></details><details><summary>🔥 <b>FAIL:</b> Validates that when an instance record is included for the default instance, its subfamilyNameID value is set to either 2 or 17, and its postScriptNameID value is set to 6. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/fvar.html#com.adobe.fonts/check/varfont/valid_default_instance_nameids">com.adobe.fonts/check/varfont/valid_default_instance_nameids</a>)</summary><div>

-* 🔥 **FAIL** 'Regular' instance has the same coordinates as the default instance; its subfamilyNameID should be either 2 or 17, instead of 292. [code: invalid-default-instance-subfamily-nameid:292]
+* 🔥 **FAIL** 'Regular' instance has the same coordinates as the default instance; its subfamilyNameID should be either 2 or 17, instead of 311. [code: invalid-default-instance-subfamily-nameid:311]
 </div></details><details><summary>⚠ <b>WARN:</b> Ensure fonts have ScriptLangTags declared on the 'meta' table. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/meta/script_lang_tags">com.google.fonts/check/meta/script_lang_tags</a>)</summary><div>